stasyarcev/LocalizationHelper/README.md

 ## Запуск проекта
 ```
 OVERVIEW:  Dictionary of words and their translation

-USAGE: swift run LocalizationHelper [--key <key>] [--language <language>]
+USAGE: commands <subcommand>

 OPTIONS:
   -h, --help              Show help information.

-  -k, --key               Displays all translations of a 'word'.
-  -l, --language          Displays all words of a 'languge'.
+SUBCOMMANDS:
+  search                  To search for words now use the construction with the
+                          search subcommand.
+Working with keys is the same,
+                          they are both optional.
+  update                  To update (add) use the update keyword.
+Both keys are
+                          required.
+  delete                  To delete, use the delete keyword.
+One of the keys is
+                          required, both keys can be used.

+  See 'commands help <subcommand>' for detailed help.

 ```